 Treatment of type B aortic dissection may include:

 - Medications.
 The same medications that are used to treat type A aortic dissection may be used without surgery to treat type B aortic dissections.

 - Surgery.
 The procedure is similar to that used to correct a type A aortic dissection.
 Sometimes stents — small wire mesh tubes that act as a sort of scaffolding — may be placed in the aorta to repair complicated type B aortic dissections.

-- Manning WJ, et als.
-Clinical features and diagnosis of acute aortic dissection. http://www.uptodate.com/contents/search.
-Accessed Oct.
-1, 2017.
+- Black JH III, et al. Clinical features and diagnosis of acute aortic dissection. https://www.uptodate.com/contents/search.
+Accessed May 11, 2021.